DoctorJohn/DoctorJohn/README.md

 # Jonathan Ehwald

-Hey there! 👋 My name is Jonathan and I spend a decent amount of my time making sure the following repositories stay up-to-date:
+Hey there! 👋 My name is Jonathan, and I spend a decent amount of my time making sure the following repositories stay up-to-date:

 | Organisation  | Repository |
 | ------------- | ------------- |